OmarrSakr/Bakery-Website/README.md

 It may not display well on mobile devices or tablets.
 *The navbar* is also *non-responsive* and does not adapt for smaller screens.
 Additionally, the tabs in the navbar do not redirect to any sections; they are purely for design purposes.

 ---

-## Live Demo 🌐
-- Check out the live demo of the project at [Home Bakery](https://omarrsakr.github.io/Bakery-Website/).

----